InstituteforDiseaseModeling/EMOD/docs/dev-architecture-core.rst

 By default, an **IndividualHuman** object is created, tracked, and updated for every person within a node.
 To reduce memory usage and processing time, you may want to sample such that each **IndividualHuman** object represents multiple people.
 There are several different sampling strategies implemented, with different strategies better suited for different simulations.
-See :doc:`emod-generic:parameter-configuration-sampling` for more information.

-..
-TODO :doc:`emodpy-hiv:emod/parameter-configuration-sampling` for HIV or
-.. :doc:`emodpy-malaria:emod/parameter-configuration-sampling` for malaria.
+For more information, see :doc:`emod-generic:parameter-configuration-sampling` for generic, :doc:`emodpy-hiv:emod/parameter-configuration-sampling` for HIV, or :doc:`emodpy-malaria:emod/parameter-configuration-sampling` for malaria.

 If migration is enabled, at the end of the **Node** update, the **Node** moves all migrating individuals to a separate migration queue for processing.
 Once the full simulation time step is